rithmschool/job_interview_algorithm_questions/binary-search-tree-traversal-dfs-in-order/README.md

 **Depth-first search (DFS)** is an algorithm for traversing or searching tree or graph data structures.
 The algorithm starts at the root node (selecting some arbitrary node as the root node in the case of a graph) and explores as far as possible along each branch before backtracking. - [wikipedia](https://en.wikipedia.org/wiki/Depth-first_search)

 **DFS In Order** In case of binary search trees (BST), Inorder traversal gives nodes in non-decreasing order.
-To get nodes of BST in non-increasing order, a variation of Inorder traversal where Inorder traversal s reversed can be used. - [geeksforgeeks](https://www.geeksforgeeks.org/tree-traversals-inorder-preorder-and-postorder/)
+To get nodes of BST in non-increasing order, a variation of Inorder traversal where Inorder traversal is reversed can be used. - [geeksforgeeks](https://www.geeksforgeeks.org/tree-traversals-inorder-preorder-and-postorder/)<br/>

 ![Binary Search Tree - DFS In Order](../_images/bst-in-order.svg.png)
 In-order: A, B, C, D, E, F, G, H, I